First Australians: Gallery of Aboriginal and Torres Strait Islander Peoples (Gallery of First Australians)

 Eternity: Stories from the Emotional Heart of Australia

-The Eternity gallery examines the lives of 50 Australians, famous and not famous, living and dead.
+Eternity examines the lives of 50 Australians, famous and not famous, living and dead.
 The gallery uses these life stories to highlight larger moments, movements, events and themes in Australian history.
-The gallery's display is based on emotions such as joy, hope, passion and fear, and experiences such as loneliness, mystery, thrill, devotion, separation and chance.
-This year, four new life stories were installed in the gallery, all of which were supported by new multimedia.
-They were those of:
+The gallery’s display is based on emotions such as joy, hope, passion and fear, and experiences such as loneliness, mystery, thrill, devotion, separation and chance.
+This year the story of Louis St John Johnson, an Aboriginal man who was separated from his birth mother in 1973, and who died tragically in 1992, was installed.

-The Australian Journeys gallery explores the passages of people to, from and across Australia.
-The gallery traces the ways in which migrants and travellers have made homes in Australia and overseas, and have built and maintained connections between here and abroad.
-Australian Journeys opened in December 2008, replacing the former Horizons gallery on the upper mezzanine.
-It is the first permanent gallery to be renewed since the Museum opened in 2001.
+Australian Journeys explores the passages of people to, from and across Australia.
+The gallery, which opened early in 2009, traces the ways in which migrants and travellers have made homes in Australia and overseas, and have built and maintained connections between here and abroad.
+It was the first permanent gallery to be renewed since the Museum opened in 2001.

-The gallery includes significant purchases made by the Museum, including the First Fleet table, made of beefwood collected near Port Jackson for First Fleet Surgeon General John White in the early 1790s; and a rich collection associated with Captain James Cook, including Cook's plane table surveying frame, a striking marble bust and a copy of Banks' Florilegium.
-Other highlights from the Museum's collection include a motion picture camera used by Frank Hurley in Antarctica, a wall-hanging depicting Little Red Riding Hood that was given to an Australian aid worker in a displaced persons camp in Germany in the aftermath of the Second World War, and tokens engraved and left behind in Britain by convicts transported to the Australian colonies.
+The gallery includes significant purchases made by the Museum, such as a table made of beefwood collected near Port Jackson for First Fleet Surgeon-General John White in the early 1790s; and a rich collection associated with Captain James Cook, including Cook’s plane table surveying frame, a striking marble bust and a copy of Banks’ Florilegium.

 Gallery objects de-installed and installed